 Be smart about visa applications when applying in India

-I do my fair share of sulking when I need to apply for a visa at a consulate in India, but I always try to go the extra mile in the hope that the visa officer might grant me a longer term, multiple entry visa, yet return my passport quickly.
+I do my fair share of sulking when I need to apply for a visa at a consulate in India.
+But I thoroughly go over the Indian passport visa requirements and always try to go the extra mile.
+The hope is that the visa officer might grant me a longer term, multiple entry visa, yet return my passport quickly.
 Sometimes it works!

-US Tourist Visa: The good part about applying for a US visa (as compared to other visa applications) is that you are not required to show confirmed accommodation or flight bookings.
-I went the extra mile by getting an invitation letter from my brother who works and lives in the US, as well as carrying a cover letter addressed to the visa officer and carrying copies of my bank statements; it helps to remain calm (and honest) in the visa interview too.
+US Tourist Visa for Indian citizens: The good part about applying for a US visa (as compared to other visa applications) is that you are not required to show confirmed accommodation or flight bookings.
+I went the extra mile by getting an invitation letter from my brother who works and lives in the US.
+I also wrote a cover letter addressed to the visa officer and carried copies of my bank statements.
+It helps to remain calm (and honest) in the visa interview too.

-Canada Tourist Visa: The visa application process for Canada is pretty standard; show confirmed flight and hotel bookings for your travels together with a whole stack of documents like bank statements, proof of employment, income tax returns etc – as listed on the VFS Canada website.
+Canada Tourist Visa for Indians: The visa application process for Canada is pretty standard.
+Show confirmed flight and hotel bookings for your travels together with a whole stack of documents.
+Bank statements, proof of employment, income tax returns etc – as listed on the VFS Canada website.
 Then apply in person.
 I scored a multiple entry 7-year visa for Canada, and my passport was returned within 2 days!

-Schengen Visa: Similar to the Canada visa process; you apply at the embassy of the country you’re going to spend the longest time in, or the one that is your entry point for Europe.
-If you are making refundable bookings that you plan to change, I suggest you apply at VFS Germany – I’ve found them very efficient and have received my visas within 1-3 days each time.
+Schengen Visa for Indians: Similar to the Canada visa process.
+You apply at the embassy of the country you’re going to spend the longest time in, or the one that is your entry point for Europe.
+If you are making refundable bookings that you plan to change, I suggest you apply at VFS Germany.
+I’ve found them very efficient and have received my visas within 1-3 days each time.
 Once you have a Schengen visa, you can enter Europe from and travel to any country within the Schengen zone.

-I have 6 Schengen visas on my passport now, all of them expired; sigh.
-I managed to score a 1-year multiple-entry visa last year from the German consulate; I went the extra mile by attaching copies of all my expired Schengen visas and details of my past trips to Germany / Europe, as well as a cover letter explaining why a multiple-entry visa is essential in my case.
+I have 6 Schengen visas on my passport now, all of them expired.
+Sigh.
+I managed to score a 1-year multiple-entry visa last year from the German consulate.
+I went the extra mile by attaching copies of all my expired Schengen visas and details of my past trips to Germany / Europe.
+I also included a cover letter explaining why a multiple-entry visa is essential in my case.
 It worked last year, but it didn’t this year.

 [Update 2018] For my most recent Schengen visa application, I couldn’t get an appointment in time with VFS Germany, so I applied at VFS Denmark – where you can file your visa application without an appointment.
-The process was seamless and took 4-5 working days; the only annoying part was that as part of the Denmark visa application, Indian citizens need to submit a colorful photocopy of their ENTIRE passport – felt like such a waste of paper and money.
+The process was seamless and took 4-5 working days.
+The only annoying part was that as part of the Denmark visa application, Indian citizens need to submit a color photocopy of their ENTIRE passport.
+Felt like such a waste of paper and money.

-UK Tourist Visa: One of the most painful visa applications yet.
-I had 11 working days from the date of my UK trip, and given that the fast track options are ridiculously expensive (like ~INR 21,000 to get a visa with 3 days; ~INR 70,000 within 1 day), I went for the regular option (INR 7,000).
+UK Tourist Visa for Indians: One of the most painful visa applications yet.
+I had 11 working days from the date of my UK trip, and given that the fast track options are ridiculously expensive (~INR 21,000 to get a visa within 3 days; ~INR 70,000 within 1 day), I went for the regular option (INR 7,000).

-Unlike most other countries, the UK visa application doesn’t let you check your application status online, and its UK-based helpline (which costs 1.6 pounds a minute to call in addition to the call charges; ridiculous) is unreliable at best.
+Unlike most other countries, the UK visa application doesn’t let you check your application status online.
+Its UK-based helpline (which costs 1.6 pounds a minute to call in addition to the call charges; ridiculous) is unreliable at best.
 I nearly bit off my nails waiting for that visa, but it came through on the 10th day; phew.
-The process is similar to the Canada/Schengen visa applications, though they recommend that you don’t confirm your travel bookings before you get the visa – but please, give yourself plenty of time (or money) to get your UK visa.
+The process is similar to the Canada/Schengen visa applications, though they recommend that you don’t confirm your travel bookings before you get the visa.
+Please give yourself plenty of time (or money) to get your UK visa.
 I got a 6 month visa; my friends have scored 2-year visas the second time around.

 Don’t be afraid to try getting a visa in a country where you are not a resident